UK: delays & disruptions

 Compensation:

-You may be entitled to compensation if you experience a delay in completing your journey.
+You are entitled to compensation if you experience a delay in completing your journey.

 Please keep your train ticket and make a note of your journey, as both will be required to support any claim.